OpacityLabs/opacity-avs-node/README.md

 The following is not Opacity specific but for EigenLayer.
 We will be summarizing the following verboase guide: https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation

-1. Install EigenLayer-CLI

-For Ubuntu 22.04:
-`install-eigenlayer-cli`

-2. Create ECDSA and BLS keys
+1. Create ECDSA and BLS keys

 `make generate-keys`

 OR

-`eigenlayer operator keys create --key-type ecdsa opacity`
+`./bin/eigenlayer operator keys create --key-type ecdsa opacity`

-`eigenlayer operator keys create --key-type bls opacity`
+`./bin/eigenlayer operator keys create --key-type bls opacity`

 To check if you did it right you can run: